nais/doc/docs/security/auth/tokenx.md

 Other claims in the token are passed on verbatim from the original token issued by `idp`.

 The claim used for the national identity number (_fødselsnummer_) varies from issuer to issuer.
-For instance: ID-porten use `pin`, loginservice use `sub`.
+For instance: ID-porten use `pid`, loginservice use `sub`.
 The situation may be similar for other kinds of information with no standard claim name.
 TokenX does not try to unify this kind of information — claims are copied verbatim as described above.

 To extract such non-standard information from tokens, you must figure out which claim is used by each of the issuers that TokenX accept tokens from.
 And in your code, you must first use `idp` to look up the correct claim for that specific token.